KiddAlexx/odin-recipes/README.md

 # odin-recipes
-recipe project from The Odin Project
+Recipe project from The Odin Project